Alexander-Sobolev/Alexander-Sobolev/README.md

 ### :man_technologist: Обо мне:

 I am an iOS, Android, Frontend and Backend developer.
+I can also work with cross-platform solutions such as Kotlin multiplatform mobile and React native.

 - :telescope: Looking for the best architectural approaches.